Giving - Why We Give

-Mark Rose ’64 came to Rochester as an eager first year student focused on increasing his knowledge in both the sciences and the humanities.
-He also wanted to make the tennis team having missed out in high school.
-As fate would have it—along with considerable drive—he did both.
-He graduated with a bachelor’s degree in French and he set records on the University’s tennis team and was elected in 2009 to the University of Rochester Athletic Hall of Fame.
-He and Susan(ne) ’65 met here, on a ski trip, and since then, both have focused their careers on to the field we now refer to as data science.
+Mark Rose ’64 came to Rochester as an eager, first-year student focused on increasing his knowledge of both science and the humanities.
+He also wanted to make the tennis team, having missed out on tennis in high school.
+With luck, and considerable drive, Mark achieved all of his goals.
+He graduated with a bachelor’s degree in French, set records for the University’s tennis team, and in 2009 was inducted into the University of Rochester Athletic Hall of Fame.
+He and Susan(ne) ’65 met in Rochester on a ski trip, and both of them have centered their careers on the field we now refer to as data science.

-Mark wanted to follow the footsteps of his father, a noted physicist at RCA and advisor to the University’s optics department, who had studied both physics and philosophy in college.
-Mark had a bent toward applied math and statistics, but opted for a scientific discipline other than physics.
-After two years in chemistry, he realized he was not cut out for lab work.
-In anticipation of choosing an international career, he switched to French, a language that came naturally to him having lived for two years in Switzerland and taken advanced college-level French literature courses in high school.
+Mark wanted to follow in the footsteps of his father, a noted physicist and advisor to the University’s optics department, who had studied both physics and philosophy in college.
+Mark was attracted to applied math and statistics, but ultimately opted for a scientific discipline other than physics.
+After two years of chemistry, he realized he was not cut out for lab work.
+Anticipating an international career, he switched to French, a language that came naturally after two years in Switzerland and advanced, college-level French literature courses in high school.
 He studied French philosophers and wrote his senior thesis on Sartre’s existentialism.
-In his last semester, Mark took a class in economic statistics that resonated with him like no other, and that set his future career direction.
+However, in his last semester, Mark took a class in economic statistics that resonated deeply with him, and set the stage for his career.

-After Rochester, Mark earned his master’s degree in international affairs from the University of Pittsburgh.
-As a graduate student, he became increasingly interested in the analytic versus administrative side of business and was selected by his quantitative methods professor to be his teaching assistant and instructor at the school’s mid-career management workshop.
-This ultimately led him to earn a second master’s degree in operations research from New York University’s School of Engineering.
+After graduation, Mark earned his master’s degree in international affairs from the University of Pittsburgh.
+As a graduate student, he became interested in the analytics side of business, and was selected by his quantitative methods professor to be a teaching assistant and instructor at the school’s mid-career management workshop.
+He then earned a second master’s degree in operations research from New York University’s School of Engineering.

-Mark spent the next 40 years leading analytic groups at Sandoz, Novartis, Dendrite International, and United Healthcare.
+Mark spent the next 40 plus years leading analytics groups at Sandoz, Novartis, Dendrite International, and United Healthcare.
 He also served as an adjunct faculty member in Fairleigh Dickinson’s MBA program for 11 years.
-Within the pharmaceutical industry and beyond, he is highly regarded for pioneering innovative analytical methods and PC applications for the business side.
-He is a founding member and past president of the Pharmaceutical Management Science Association and recipient of its inaugural lifetime achievement award.
-Currently, he provides statistical consulting services for Quintiles Transnational.
+He is highly regarded for pioneering innovative analytical methods and PC applications for pharmaceutical business.
+He is also a founding member and past president of the Pharmaceutical Management Science Association, and a recipient of its inaugural lifetime achievement award.
+Mark currently provides statistical consulting services for Quintiles Transnational.

 Susan’s career has been shaped by data analytics as well.
-With a background in biology, public health, and paralegal studies, she specialized in health care, hospital administration, and medical malpractice - areas in which having the right data in place dramatically affects people’s lives.
+With a background in biology, public health, and paralegal studies, she specialized in health care, hospital administration, and medical malpractice - areas in which data science can dramatically affect people’s lives.

 “Data science is critically important in today’s business and scientific world,” said Mark.
 “It offers the frameworks and tools to analyze and solve increasingly complex problems that require deep knowledge of database and computational technology as well as analytical methods.
 We need more people who can do this work, too, from both the technical and the managerial sides.”

-Phil Templeton (MD '82), CEO of AtomicDB and a pioneer in digital x-ray and teleradiology, recently donated $250,000 to support the Rochester Center for Health Informatics, a cornerstone of the Goergen Institute for Data Science.
+Phil Templeton (MD '82), CEO of AtomicDB and a pioneer in digital x-ray and teleradiology, donated $250,000 in 2015 to support the Rochester Center for Health Informatics, a cornerstone of the Goergen Institute for Data Science.

 “I hope my gift will serve as a foundation for new discovery and applications to better understand and solve complex problems in health care.”